 On our second visit to Bangkok, we did a day trip to visit the Ayutthaya temples.
 It was raining like crazy when we visited, so we had to hide inside a temple where locals were praying amongst us, tourists.
 For more than 400 years, Ayutthaya was the second capital of Thailand after Sukhothai.
 Unfortunately, the Burmese destroyed it in 1767.
 In the 18th century, it was considered the largest city in the world with around 1 million inhabitants.
-Unlike Sukhothai, it is completely incorporated into the urban setting, although the main area on the peninsula has a similar natural feeling.
+Unlike Sukhothai, which is an off the beaten track Thai destination, Ayutthaya is a highly popular place.

 Day Trip to Ayutthaya